General enquiries: 0800 326 5559

 As a result, the void left by work can be a large one, and people can be left feeling isolated or bored by the lack of things to do.

-Depression and isolation are prevalent for those who have retired, and the negative thoughts and emotions of those who no longer work or see their friends can become an incentive to start drinking.
+Depression and isolation are prevalent amongst those who have retired, and the negative thoughts and emotions of those who no longer work or see their friends can become an incentive to start drinking.

 2. Finances